paulzir/Cisco_Labs/1.Initial Enterprise Network/README.md

 # Packet-Tracer-Cisco-Projects

-Download and check the Small Enterprise.pkt file.<br/>
+Download and check the Small Enterprise.pkt file.
+(Packet Tracer version 6.01)<br/>

 The specific Cisco project describes a potential Enterprise Network Model.<br/>
 In detail it includes the following main tasks:<br/>